CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11) chmod -R+X. executes permissions to all subdirectories of current directory for owner, group ownerad user, regular files are not changed.

 12) mkdir -m 751 my_dir => creates a directory called my_dir with permissions 751 in the working directory.

+13) chgrp school hello => changes group ownership of school to hello.